Strawbs: History

-Early days
+Folk rock oriented period

 The Strawbs formed in 1964 as the Strawberry Hill Boys while the founder members were at St Mary's Teacher Training College, Strawberry Hill, London.
-The name was shortened to 'The Strawbs' for a June 1967 concert in which they wanted to display the band name on stage.
-Their long-time leader and most active songwriter is guitarist and singer Dave Cousins (guitar, dulcimer, banjo, vocals) (born David Joseph Hindson, 7 January 1945, Hounslow, Middlesex).
-In the early days Strawbs played with Sandy Denny (later lead singer of Fairport Convention and Fotheringay).
+The name was shortened to 'the Strawbs' for a June 1967 concert in which they wanted to display the band name on stage.
+Their long-time leader and most active songwriter was guitarist and singer Dave Cousins (guitar, dulcimer, banjo, vocals) (born David Joseph Hindson, 7 January 1940, Hounslow, Middlesex).
+In the early days, Strawbs played with Sandy Denny (later lead singer of Fairport Convention and Fotheringay).

-Although they started out in the 1960s as a bluegrass band, the band's repertoire shifted to favour their own (mainly Cousins') material.
+Although they started in the 1960s as a bluegrass band, the band's repertoire shifted to favour their own (mainly Cousins') material.
 While in Denmark in 1967, the Strawbs (Cousins, Tony Hooper and Ron Chesterman) with Sandy Denny recorded 13 songs for a proposed first album, All Our Own Work.
 It was apparently not issued in Denmark and the fledgling band could not get a UK record deal.
 (Meanwhile, Denny left to join Fairport Convention and the album was forgotten until it was issued on Pickwick Hallmark in the UK in the mid-1970s.)

-They were the first UK group signing to Herb Alpert's A&M Records and recorded their first single, "Oh How She Changed" in 1968, which was produced and arranged by Gus Dudgeon and Tony Visconti, who also worked on their critically acclaimed first album, Strawbs (1969).
-Between the first and second A&M albums, in 1969, a sampler, Strawberry Music Sampler No. 1 was recorded.
-According to the 2001 CD reissue, only 99 copies of the original vinyl LP were pressed up.
+They were the first UK group signing to Herb Alpert's A&M Records and recorded their first single, "Oh How She Changed", in 1968.
+This was produced and arranged by Gus Dudgeon and Tony Visconti, who also worked on their critically acclaimed first album, Strawbs (1969).
+Between the first and second A&M albums, in 1969, a sampler, Strawberry Music Sampler No. 1, was recorded.
+According to the 2001 CD reissue, only 99 copies of the original vinyl LP were pressed.

 After the folk-tinged Dragonfly, Cousins and Hooper added Rick Wakeman on keyboards, Richard Hudson on drums, and John Ford on bass.
 The new line-up had their London debut at the Queen Elizabeth Hall, where they recorded their third album, Just a Collection of Antiques and Curios; the Melody Maker reported on the concert with the headline "Tomorrow's superstar" in reference to Wakeman.
 Wakeman stayed with them for one further album, From the Witchwood, then departed to join Yes, remarking to the press that "I'm sure we'll all benefit from the split because we were beginning to compromise a lot on ideas – like we'd use half of my ideas and half of theirs – and I don't think it was helping what was eventually coming out.
 We ended up lacking challenge.
 Complacency set in, and for the last couple of months we just weren't working."

 He was replaced by Blue Weaver, who had previously been with Amen Corner and Fair Weather.
 This line-up produced what many feel to be the archetypal Strawbs album Grave New World, before yet another change, the departure of founding member Hooper, who was replaced by electric guitarist Dave Lambert, formerly of Fire and the King Earl Boogie Band.